OisinThomas/personal_blog/_posts/setting-up-expo-client-on-macos-catalina.md

 ---
-title: "Setting Up Expo Client on MacOS Catalina"
+title: Setting Up Expo Client on MacOS Catalina
-description: "A guide to setting up the Expo Client on MacOS Catalina."
+description: A guide to setting up the Expo Client on MacOS Catalina.
-updatedAt: "2020-04-20"
+updatedAt: '2020-04-20'
-publishedAt: "2020-04-20"
+publishedAt: '2020-04-20'
-author: "Oisín Thomas"
+author: Oisín Thomas
-image: "/profile.png"
+image: /profile.png
-majorTag: "Tinkering"
+majorTag: Tinkering
-subTag: "Tech"
+subTag: Tech
-language: "en"
+language: en
 tags:
-- Expo
+  - expo
-- MacOS
+  - macos
-- Catalina
+  - catalina
-- Node.js
+  - node.js
-- Tech
+  - tech
 ---

 Things are done differently on Apple, especially with the latest MacOS, Catalina.
 When I was navigating these steps, I found them scattered across the internet.
 This guide aims to provide a centralized tutorial for getting the Expo Client up and running on MacOS Catalina.